fortesl/thestore/README.md

 Install
 ========

-After cloning, from the 'thestore' folder run the following from the command line:
+After cloning/downloading, in the 'thestore' folder run the following command from the command line:

 <b>bower install</b>        //installs library dependencies (jquery, bootstrap, angular)

-Now all website files can be found in the 'thestore/src' folder.
+Now all files can be found in the 'thestore/src' folder.

-To create a 'build' folder ready to publish with optimized resources, run the following commands from the 'thestore' folder:
+To create a 'build' folder with optimized resources ready to publish, run the following commands in the 'thestore' folder:

 1. <b>npm install</b>
 2. <b>grunt</b>